adamschoenemann/clofrp/README.md

   - Add source-location to errors
   - Parsing and checking is pretty laissez faire with propagating and maintaining annotations, leading to possibly incorrect source-locations in errors
+- Check data decls and type aliases for well-formedness before elaboration

 ## Type Aliases
 - Right now, type alias expansion is kind of a mess tbh.
 Here is a maybe better algorithm: